instrumentisto/rust-incubator/1_concepts/README.md

 Provide your own implementation of [doubly linked list][11] data structure.
 It should be [thread safe][12] without a necessity to use explicit synchronization primitives (like `Arc<Mutex<T>>`) on top of it.

+> ❗️ Don't use unsafe for this task.

 Prove your implementation correctness with tests.
 Provide both single-threaded and multi-threaded examples of usage.